 What is Blue Steel?

 Bluing is a special surface-hardening treatment that makes the steel more resistant to rust.
 During the process of oxidation, a thin layer of blue-black iron oxide is formed on the surface, giving the steel partial protection against rust and a beautiful blue-black appearance.
 Bluing treatment makes the metal harder, but it needs to be appropriately oiled to make the surface more corrosion resistant.
-There are no significant differences in performances between blue steel and black steel.
+There are no significant differences in performance between blue steel and black steel.

 Blue Steel Cookware

 One of the most common uses of blue steel is for making cookware with naturally non-stick properties.

-Features that make blue steel pan so special include quick heating time, perfect heat conduction, and the ability to reach and withstand very high temperatures.
+Features that make the blue steel pan so special include quick heating time, perfect heat conduction, and the ability to reach and withstand very high temperatures.
 Blue steel pans are much lighter and easier to manipulate than cast iron pans, and they are also quicker to season.

 The appearance of the pan will change over time due to scratches, regular uses, and seasoning.
 The blue lining will eventually disappear, leaving the surface to look brownish-black, while the excellent cooking performances remain intact.

 Best Uses of Blue Steel Cookware